Neurological Rehabilitation Program

 Neurological Rehabilitation Program Description

-Within a safe, secure and structured environment, you will receive intensive therapy five to six times a week.
-Rehabilitation nursing and access to a physician are available 24 hours a day, seven days a week.
+Within a safe, secure and structured environment, Burke offers intensive therapy seven days a week.
+Your schedule will be determined by your individual needs and goals.
+As a patient in any of Burke's inpatient programs, rehabilitation nursing and access to a physician are available 24 hours a day, seven days a week.

 Scope of Services

 Family members and/or caregivers are encouraged to attend and participate in treatment sessions and patient care activities as appropriate.
+A series of educational lectures and discussions for families and other caregivers on various topics related to neurological conditions is conducted by team members once a week.
 Providing education and training for the family and/or caregivers is an essential component of the patient’s rehabilitation stay and provides an opportunity to successfully transition the patient to the next phase of rehabilitation.

 Download Our Free Brochure